Portal

 conda activate myenv

-For more on using Anaconda environments in your Portal jobs, see Anaconda on Portal.
+For more information, see Anaconda on Portal.